ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 # Plate Up

-This repository contains the source code for Group 5 - Pyromanaic's variant of Chef's Co-Pilot.
+This repository contains the source code for Group 5 - Pyromaniacs' variant of Chef's Co-Pilot.
 This application allows users to browse new recipes and be provided with the necessary information to be able to recreate these recipes.

 The application follows a client-server model.
-The client is written in React Native as a mobile application and the server is written as a Python Flask web application.
+The client is written in React Native as a mobile application and is found in `./PlateUp-reactnative`.
+The server is written as a Python Flask web application.
+The Python Flask web application is separated as a GitHub submodule found in `./PlateUp-flask`.

 ## Distribution

-The client application is distributed through Expo and is availiable as a mobile application at: https://expo.io/@pyromaniacs/projects/plate-up-uoft-ece444.
+The client application is distributed through Expo and is availiable as a mobile application at https://expo.io/@pyromaniacs/projects/plate-up-uoft-ece444.
 The server powering the client is availiable at https://sheltered-thicket-73220.herokuapp.com/.
 See PlateUp-flask submodule for more details on the server application.

 ## Application Features

-This section allows the current features implemented for the application.
+This section outlines the current features implemented for the application.

 ### Account Management